Erichsen Mansion: Jørgensen and Hansen

 Rasmus Jørgensen, known as Specie-Jørgensen, purchased the building in 1833.
 In 1846, he sold it to royal furniture maker Christopher Bagnæs Hansen.

 Bank headquarters

 Kjøbenhavns Handelsbank acquired the building in 1888.
 The building was subsequently restored and adapted for its new use under supervision of the architect Frederik Levy.
 It was completed on 18 April 1891.

+Hotel

+Danske Bank sold the property back in 2016, but only moved to their new headquarters at Postbyen in 2024.
+Thylander A/S, part of the holding group that currently owns the property, signed a lease with the luxury hotel chain Four Seasons in 2026 to develop the location.
+The deal is valued at 4 billion Danish kroner and planned renovation is estimated at a further 1 billion Danish kroner.
+The new hotel will accommodate 100 rooms spread over 22,000 square meters and is the Four Seasons first Nordic property.